-The bidders must offer a lump sum for the complete design, build, operate and maintenance of the project at each hospital.
+The bidders must offer for a lump sum for the complete design, build, operate and maintenance of the project at each facility.

-Price for Works 2 at each hospital = lump sum for Works 2 at each hospital
+Price for Works 2 at each facility = lump sum for Works 2 at each facility

-The Contract Price for Works 2 will be the sum of the Prices for Works 2 at each hospital
+The Contract Price for Works 2 will be the sum of the Prices for Works 2 at each facility.